sunfounder/pico-2w-kit/docs/source/pyproject/py_fruit_piano.rst

 **Conclusion**

-You've successfully built a Fruit Piano using the Raspberry Pi Pico 2w!
+You've successfully built a Fruit Piano using the Raspberry Pi Pico 2 W!
 This project demonstrates how capacitive touch sensing can be combined with sound and light to create interactive experiences.
 It's a fun way to explore the principles of conductivity, touch sensing, and creative coding.

 Feel free to expand upon this project by adding new features, experimenting with different materials, or integrating additional components.